slsa-framework/slsa-proposals/0005/README.md

 #### Tier two: Third-party audit

-The third-party audit tier requires that a build platform:

--  Provide the auditor access to the build system and any supporting materials needed for the auditor to gain trust in the build system.
--  Accept that the audit report will be made public regardless of the audit's outcome.
-Audit reports may be delayed up to 90 days to respond to vulnerabilities in the build platform, but they must be published within 30 days of patching the vulnerability.
--  Provide verifiers with any materials needed to verify provenance signed by the build system.
-Publishing these materials on a domain registered to the build system meets this requirement.
--  Notify known build platform users of any security incidents that potentially impact the integrity of artifacts or provenance generated by the build system.

-This tier's requirements are enforced by the auditor.
-The OpenSSF will run a community-maintained repository of approved auditors and audited build platforms.
-This repository may be the same one used for the self-attestation tier.
-In order to participate in this tier, build platforms should

-1. Successfully complete an audit with an approved auditor
-1. Create a PR for the repository containing
-    1. Build platform name
-    1. Audited SLSA levels
-    1. URI that resolves to the public audit report
-    1. (Optional) Build ID
-    1. (Optional) List of URIs that resolve to proof of SLSA conformance
-    1. (Optional) List of URIs that resolve to materials for verifying provenance
-    1. (Optional) List of URIs that resolve to the build platform's public vulnerability disclosures

-1. Complete the terms and conditions form.
-1. Send the PR for review.
-1. Have the auditor approve the PR with a comment indicating the audited SLSA levels

-The maintainers will review the PR and merge it after the auditor's approval.

-Once the PR is merged and the terms are signed, the OpenSSF grants the build platform a limited license to use the SLSA logo on its website and other promotional materials.
-Should the build platform fail to adhere to the program's terms or meet its requirements, the OpenSSF will revoke that license and, if necessary, enforce its trademarks.

 ### Auditor participation

 Auditors can take part in the program by:

 1. Registering their intent with the OpenSSF.
-1. Performing any training and/or certification required by the OpenSSF (TBD)
+2. Performing any training and/or certification required by the OpenSSF (TBD)
-1. Completing the terms and conditions form.
+3. Completing the terms and conditions form.
-1. Opening a PR against the auditor repository containing
+4. Opening a PR against the auditor repository containing
     1. Name of the auditor
-    1. Auditor's website
+    2. Auditor's website
-    1. A URI that resolves to the auditor's auditing procedure.
+    3. A URI that resolves to the auditor's auditing procedure.

 The community will review the PR and merge it once it has been approved by a quorum of maintainers.
 It is not yet clear what, if any, criteria will be used